matheushent/covid-19-detector/README.md

 "# covid-19-detector"

+# ATTENTION

+**Do NOT use any result of this repo for scientific purposes without medical assistance**

 # Pre-requisites

 We assume you have an GPU available and python 3.6+ installed.
 Make sure you have installed all the correct drivers for gpu training.
 Check out ```https://www.tensorflow.org/install/gpu``` for information about GPU setup.